dbertella/conf-sketches/jsday-2016/day-1.md

 > Whenever you have a problem you can solve it with another function.

-He talked about `apply`, `call`, `clojure`, `eval`.
-Easy subjects that (almost) every js developer has doubt when he needs to play with.
+He talked about `apply`, `call`, `clojures`, `eval`.
+Subjects that (almost) every js developer has doubt on when he needs to play with.

-Useful explanation on ES6 or coffeescript classes syntactic sugar that you may not need if you first fully understand **Object.create**.
+He concluded with an useful explanation on ES6 or coffeescript classes syntactic sugar that you may not need if you first fully understand **Object.create**.

 ## Functional Reactive programming with React.js
-**Spoiler alert**, @lucamezzalira didn't talk about react at all!
-At the end he talked about cycle.js but it was a good excursus about RxJs.
+**Spoiler alert**, [@lucamezzalira](https://twitter.com/lucamezzalira) didn't talk about react at all!
+At the end he talked about cycle.js but it was a good *excursus* about RxJs.

 You have to start learning few concepts to understand reactive programming, like *streams*, [cold and hot observables](http://reactivex.io/documentation/observable.html) and [operators](http://reactivex.io/documentation/operators.html).